vmware/vic-product/docs/user_doc/vic_vsphere_admin/vic_installation_prereqs.md

   - For information about bridge networks, see [Configure Bridge Networks](bridge_network.md).
   - For information about how to create a distributed virtual switch and a port group, see [Create a vSphere Distributed Switch](https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.vsphere.networking.doc/GUID-D21B3241-0AC9-437C-80B1-0C8043CC1D7D.html) in the vSphere  documentation.
   - For information about how to add hosts to a distributed virtual switch, see [Add Hosts to a vSphere Distributed Switch](https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.vsphere.networking.doc/GUID-E90C1B0D-82CB-4A3D-BE1B-0FDCD6575725.html) in the vSphere  documentation.
+- If you use the Create Virtual Container Host wizard to deploy VCHs, you must create and use a port group for the public network.
+The VCH endpoint VM must be able to obtain an IP address on this port group.
+If you use `vic-machine` to deploy VCHs, it is still strongly recommended that use a port group for the public network.
+Using the default VM Network for the public network instead of a port group prevents vSphere vMotion from moving the VCH endpoint VM between hosts in the cluster.
+You can use the same port group as the public network for multiple VCHs.
+- Optionally create port groups for each of the management and client networks.
 - Optionally create port groups for use as mapped container networks.
 For information about container networks, see [Configure Container Networks](container_networks.md).
-- Optionally create port groups for each of the public, management, and client networks.
-- All hosts in a cluster must be attached to the port groups that you will use for the VCH bridge network and for any mapped container networks.
+- All hosts in a cluster should be attached to the port groups that you create for the VCH networks and for any mapped container networks.
 - Isolate the bridge network and any mapped container networks.
 You can isolate networks by using a separate VLAN for each network.
 For information about how to assign a VLAN ID to a port group, see [VMware KB 1003825](https://kb.vmware.com/kb/1003825).
 For more information about private VLAN, see [VMware KB 1010691](https://kb.vmware.com/kb/1010691).

 ## Custom Certificates <a id="customcerts"></a>